kedabdure/alx-low_level_programming/0x09-static_libraries/README.md

-i This is about static library
+This is about static library